 Believe it or not, credit reports are not infallible.
 Mistakes happen, and left uncorrected, can have a huge impact on your financial life.
-That includes your mortgage renewal, perhaps the biggest financial commitment you will ever have.
+That includes your mortgage renewal, perhaps the biggest financial commitment you will ever make.

 Before you are approved for a mortgage, lenders determine whether you're an acceptable credit risk.
 Part of that is reviewing your credit report and score.
 While you may get offers of financing with a less-than-stellar history, it may cost you more than if you had a better score.
-The difference can mean a lot more money out-of-pocket every month, perhaps even hundreds of dollars.
+The difference can mean a lot more money out-of-pocket every month, perhaps even hundreds or thousands of dollars.

 Given the difference that it can make, it's a good idea to review your credit history as soon as you can.
 That way, you can prepare yourself for the mortgage application or renewal process.
 You'll also have the chance to fix errors before lenders have the chance to give you a yea or nay for financing.

 That said, your credit history is just one factor that goes into your mortgage choices.
 Other overarching factors, like the Bank of Canada’s policy rate adjustments play a huge part.
 To see some of your loan options, compare mortgage rates on RATESDOTCA and connect with a broker who can help you along your search.

 Interested in creating content with RATESDOTCA?
 Reach us at firstname.lastname@example.org.

 Compare Mortgage Rates